Arm Knitting: Take Two!

 Shop Jodie’s Home Style

 Thirdly, we wanted to arm knit another blanket because I came across a technique for casting on that was so, so simple and very different from the casting on method that we had used.
 I was eager to try this new method.
 (The two cast-on methods are the “M” Method and the “Loop” Method.
 The Loop method is the more simplified version and the one I prefer.
 But this is a personal choice.
-ArtizenHome.com has video tutorials for both.)
+Click here for a great beginner video by BeCozi.net )

 Synthetic vs. Merino wool: All the facts